Shalean1/shalean-system/SUPABASE_SETUP.md

 # Supabase Setup Guide

-This guide will help you set up Supabase for your Shalean Cleaning Services application.
+This guide will help you set up Supabase for your Bokkie Cleaning Services application.

 ## Step 1: Create a Supabase Project